cmc-labo/jllm/README.md

 ### Concurrency

-A single `llama_context` is not reentrant: concurrent `llama_decode` calls against it corrupt its KV cache / sampler state. `LlamaContext` guards every native call with a lock, so calls on a *shared* context are serialized rather than racing — but for actual parallel generation across users, create one `LlamaContext` per concurrent request via `LlamaModel.createContext()`.
+A single `llama_context` is not reentrant: concurrent `llama_decode` calls against it corrupt its KV cache / sampler state.
 The underlying `LlamaModel` is safe to share across contexts (this matches llama.cpp's own multi-slot server design).

-`ApiServer` follows this pattern: one shared `LlamaModel` per registered model (loaded lazily on first request) plus a `ContextPool` that pools `LlamaContext` instances keyed by `(modelName, nCtx, nThreads)`.
-After each request finishes, its context is returned to the pool rather than closed, so the next request for the same model configuration pays no KV cache allocation or deallocation cost — only the first request per key allocates a new context.
-Reuse is safe because `generateTokens()` always decodes the full prompt token sequence starting at KV cache position 0, overwriting any entries from the previous request.
-The pool is bounded by `--max-concurrent` idle contexts per key; extras are closed immediately on return.
-Pool metrics (`hits`, `misses`, `hit_rate`, `idle`) are exposed at `GET /api/ps`.
+`ApiServer` creates one shared `LlamaModel` per registered model (loaded lazily on first request).
+Concurrent requests are handled by the **`BatchScheduler`** — a dedicated background thread that drives a multi-sequence `BatchContext`.
+Each sequence gets its own `seq_id` (0 … maxSeqs−1) in the shared KV cache; llama.cpp filters attention by `seq_id`, so independent sequences do not interfere even when they occupy the same position indices.
+Up to `--max-concurrent` sequences are decoded together in each `llama_decode` call.

+When the JNI library is unavailable, `ApiServer` falls back to the **`ContextPool`**: multiple `LlamaContext` instances are pooled and reused across requests, one request active per context at a time.
+Pool metrics are exposed at `GET /api/ps`.

 ### Crash containment